-3Department of Atmospheric Sciences and Institute of Geophysics and Planetary Physics, University of California, Los Angeles, 405 Hilgard Ave., Los Angeles, CA 90095-1565, USA.

-Critical phenomena occur near continuous phase transitions.
+3Department of Atmospheric Sciences and Institute of Geophysics and Planetary Physics, University of California, Los Angeles, 405 Hilgard Ave., Los Angeles, ritical phenomena occur near continuous phase transitions.
 As a tuning parameter crosses its critical value, an order parameter increases as a power law.
-At criticality, order parameter fluctuations diverge and their spatial correlation decays as a power law.
-Here we argue, using satellite data, that a critical value of water vapour marks a non-equilibrium continuous phase transition to a regime of strong atmospheric convection and precipitation.
-Despite the complexity of atmospheric dynamics, we find important observables conform to the simple functional forms predicted by the theory of critical phenomena.
-In the atmosphere, the order parameter (precipitation) and tuning parameter (water vapour) are coupled.
-In systems where such coupling turns the critical point into an attractor, self-organized criticality (SOC) results^{2,3}.
-In meteorology the term iquasi-equilibriumî (QE)4, refers to a balance between slow large-scale driving processes and rapid release of buoyancy by moist convection.
-Our study indicates that the attractive QE state, postulated long before SOC5, is the critical point of a continuous phase transition and is thus an instance of SOC.
+At criticality, order-parameter fluctuations diverge and their spatial correlation decays as a power law1.
+In systems where the tuning parameter and order parameter are coupled, the critical point can become an attractor, and self-organized criticality (SOC) results^{2,3}.
+Here we argue, using satellite data, that a critical value of water vapour (the tuning parameter) marks a non-equilibrium continuous phase transition to a regime of strong atmospheric convection and precipitation (the order parameter)-with correlated regions on scales of tens to hundreds of kilometres.
+Despite the complexity of atmospheric dynamics, we find that important observables conform to the simple functional forms predicted by the theory of critical phenomena.
+In meteorology the term 'quasi-equilibrium' refers to a balance between slow large-scale driving processes and rapid release of buoyancy by moist convection4.
+Our study indicates that the attractive quasi-equilibrium state, postulated long before SOC (ref.
+5), is the critical point of a continuous phase transition and is thus an instance of SOC.